NateAlmighty/MinionsOfTheDragon/README.md

 # Add in Future:

-1. More Shop Options
-2. Mayor Quests
+1. Mayor Quests
-3. More Monster Types
+2. More Monster Types
-4. Endgame
+3. Endgame